2022 North Carolina House of Representatives election: District 1

-The new 1st district includes the homes of incumbent Republicans Ed Goodwin, who has represented the 1st District since 2019, and Bobby Hanig, who has represented the 6th district since 2019.
-Hanig has announced that he will not seek re-election and instead he will run for the North Carolina Senate.
+The new 1st District includes the homes of incumbent Republicans Ed Goodwin, who had represented the 1st District since 2019, and Bobby Hanig, who had represented the 6th District since 2019.
+Hanig announced that he would not seek re-election, and instead would run for the North Carolina Senate.

 District 2

-Incumbent Republican Larry Yarborough has represented the 2nd district since 2015.
+Incumbent Republican Larry Yarborough had represented the 2nd District since 2015.

 District 3

-Incumbent Republican Steve Tyson has represented the 3rd district since 2021.
-He is running for re-election.
+Incumbent Republican Steve Tyson had represented the 3rd District since 2021.
+He was running for re-election.

 District 4

-Incumbent Republican Jimmy Dixon has represented the 4th district since 2011.
-He is running for re-election.
+Incumbent Republican Jimmy Dixon had represented the 4th District since 2011.
+He was running for re-election.

 District 5

-Incumbent Democratic Howard Hunter III has represented the 5th district since 2015.
+Incumbent Democratic Howard Hunter III had represented the 5th District since 2015.
 Bill Ward won the Republican nomination and then defeated Hunter in the general election.

 District 6

-The new 6th district is based in Harnett County and has no incumbent.
+The new 6th District is based in Harnett County and had no incumbent.
 Joe Pike won the Republican nomination, defeating Murray Simpkins.
 Pike won the Republican nomination and then easily won the general election.

 District 7

-Incumbent Republican Matthew Winslow has represented the 7th district since 2021.
+Incumbent Republican Matthew Winslow had represented the 7th District since 2021.

 District 8

-Incumbent Democrat Kandie Smith has represented the 8th district since 2019.
-Smith is retiring to run for the North Carolina Senate.
+Incumbent Democrat Kandie Smith had represented the 8th District since 2019.
+Smith was retiring to run for the North Carolina Senate.
 Sharon McDonald Evans and Gloristine Brown sought the Democratic nomination.
 Brown won the Democratic nomination.

 District 9

-Incumbent Democrat Brian Farkas has represented the 9th district since 2021.
-Timothy Reeder won the Republican nomination, defeating Tony Moore.
+Incumbent Democrat Brian Farkas had represented the 9th District since 2021.
+Timothy Reeder won the Republican nomination, defeating former state senator Tony Moore in the Republican primary, and defeating Farkas in the general by the narrowest margin of any race in the House of Representatives of the cycle.